 All the subject areas are delivered in well-equipped rooms, which allow pupils to use a range of practical skills in their work.

 Child Development - This course is an optional subject offered in Key Stage 4, which is a GCSE subject, using the Cambridge Nationals examination board.
 Pupils cover a range of information, producing 2 set short tasks and one in-depth Child Study.
 The pupils also sit an examination at the end of Year 11.
 It is important to note that all pupils taking the subject must have access to a young child, to use as their subject for the Child Study.

-Enrichment - All three areas offer lunchtime and afterschool sessions whenever required.
+Enrichment - All areas offer lunchtime and after school sessions whenever required.
 The department works closely with our feeder primary schools, offering primary students the opportunity to visit the Design and Technology department, working alongside our pupils.
-We were one of six schools in the country to be part of the Boeing Build-a-Plane challenge, with pupils building a two seater light aircraft, which has been certified by the CAA and took its maiden flight in September 2015.
 The department is continually revising and developing to provide the students with an enriching experience in Design and Technology.